datasciencecampus/census21api/README.md

-# `census21api`: accessing 2021 England and Wales Census "Create a Custom Dataset" API
+# `census21api`: a Python interface for the ONS "Create a Custom Dataset" API

 ## Overview